Dominik Stahl: SpVgg Unterhaching

 On 7 July 2016, Stahl signed a three-year contract with an option for an additional year with Regionalliga Bayern club SpVgg Unterhaching.
 He made his competitive debut for the club on 23 July, scoring the opening goal in a 5–1 home win against VfR Garching.

 He signed a contract extension on 13 April 2020, keeping him at the club until 2022.
 In June 2020, he tore his anterior cruciate ligament, sidelining him for an extended period.

+In April 2023, Stahl announced his retirement from playing following persistent knee problems.